Web3-courses/Polygon_Blog/README.md

 ## Create utils folder inside client foder

 1. The utils should contain two sub-folders --> constants and contracts
-2. constants should contain smart contract specific address
+2. Constants folder should contain smart contract specific address
 3. Contracts folder should contain json files for the smart contracts which can be used to interact with the blockchain